NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 provided to the container via environment variables.

 This storage name is used in container workflow directives to reference the NNF storage name that defines the filesystem.
-More on that in [Creating a Container Workflow](#creating-a-container-workflow).
+Find more info on that in [Creating a Container Workflow](#creating-a-container-workflow).

-Storages may deemed be `optional` in a profile.
-If a storage is not option, the storage name must be set the name of an NNF filesystem name in the container workflow.
+Storages may be deemed as `optional` in a profile.
+If a storage is not optional, the storage name must be set to the name of an NNF filesystem name in the container workflow.

 For global lustre, there is an additional field for `pvcMode`, which must match the mode that is configured in the `LustreFilesystem` resource that represents the global lustre filesystem.
 This